dioklecijan/vscode_docker/README.md

     docker build -t nodejs_app_image .
     docker run --rm --name nodejs_app -d -p 3000:3000 -p 9229:9229 nodejs_app_image

-First command will stop and remove container because of `--rm` flag.

-This is a quite a lot of things to do.
 This workflow can be simplified using `docker-compose` tool.

+Switch to the git branch 'part_2'.
 Take a look at the `docker-compose.yml`.
+I moved command for running app from `Dockerfile` to `docker-compose.yml`.
+This way, my Dockerfile or better say Docker image, is usable for other environments ('test', 'production').

 Execute

     docker-compose up

-to build image and run container.
+to build an image and run container.
 It has the same effect as

     docker build -t nodejs_app_image .
     docker run --rm --name nodejs_app -d -p 3000:3000 -p 9229:9229 nodejs_app_image